By MICK ROBERTS ©

 NOT many countries can claim to have a ‘pub dump’ – made-up of rum, whisky, gin, brandy and beer bottles – with a government heritage listing.
 Australia can.

 At Innamincka, a small settlement 821km north-east of Adelaide – with a population of about a dozen people – there’s a monument to the thirsts of outback Australians.

-The bottle dump, behind the Innamincka pub, grew to be 200m long and two metres high, during the 1920s.
+The bottle dump, behind the Innamincka pub, grew to be 200 metres long and two metres high, during the 1920s.
 Today though it is far reduced in size.
 The pile of ‘dead marines*‘, as empty beer bottles were commonly called during these times, became a tourist attraction, known far and wide.
 The Queensland Times reported on Saturday 8 January 1927:

 MONUMENT IN BOTTLES